Fourth order deformed general relativity: Regaining an effective Lagrangian

 \subsection{2nd order}

 Instead of the extrinsic curvature, the independent variable we will use as the ``velocity'' is $v_{ab} := N^{-1} \{ q_{ab}, H[N] \}$, which is the flow of the metric normal to the spatial foliation.
-Classically, this is equal to twice the extrinsic curvature, \beq v_{ab} = 2K_{ab} = \frac{1}{N} \left( \dot{q}_{ab} - 2 N_{(a|b)} \right), \eeq and since it depends on our choice of coordinates through $N$ and $N^a$, it is fairly arbitrary (we can choose $N^a$ so that $v_{ab} = 0$, i.e. a static coordinate system).
+Classically, this is equal to twice the extrinsic curvature,

+and since it depends on our choice of coordinates through $N$ and $N^a$, it is fairly arbitrary (we can choose $N^a$ so that $v_{ab} = 0$, i.e. a static coordinate system).
 If there are deformations of space-time structure (i.e. $\beta \neq 1$), the quantity $\half v_{ab}$ may no longer be able to be interpreted as geometrical extrinsic curvature \cite{bojowald_deformed_2012}.

 Let us begin by outlining the way to get a second order effective Lagrangian.
-We can use Eq.~\eqref{eq:modconalg_hh} to find \beq \funcdif{L(x)}{q_{ab}(y)} v_{ab}(y) + \beta(x) D^{a}(x) \delta_{|a}(x,y) - (x \leftrightarrow y) = 0, \eeq where $X_{|a}$ denotes the covariant derivative of $X$ which is compatible with the spatial metric, $q_{ab|c} = 0$.
+We can use Eq.~\eqref{eq:modconalg_hh} to find

+where $X_{|a}$ denotes the covariant derivative of $X$ which is compatible with the spatial metric, $q_{ab|c} = 0$.
 The spatial structure should not be modified, and therefore neither should the diffeomorphism constraint (since it generates spatial transformations), so we substitute the usual formula $D^a = -2p^{ab}_{|b}$ into the second term of Eq.~\eqref{eq:modconalg_hh_deriv} (where $p^{ab}$ is the canonical momentum of the metric).
-After multiplying by test functions, integrating by parts, discarding total derivatives, and substituting $p^{ab} := \partial L / \partial v_{ab}$, we find the useful distribution equation, \beq \funcdif{L(x)}{q_{ab}(y)} v_{ab}(y) + 2 \beta_{|b}(x) \partdif{L(x)}{v_{ab}(x)} \delta_{|a}(x,y) + 2 \beta(x) \partdif{L(x)}{v_{ab}(x)} \delta_{|ab}(x,y) - (x \leftrightarrow y) = 0. \eeq We can regain an effective Lagrangian by expanding the Lagrangian and the correction function in powers of $v_{ab}$, namely
+After multiplying by test functions, integrating by parts, discarding total derivatives, and substituting $p^{ab} := \partial L / \partial v_{ab}$, we find the useful distribution equation,